ucsoyulmaz/design-patterns/README.md

-TO CHECK WHICH DESIGN PATTERNS ARE IMPLEMENTED, PLEASE REFER TO "SDA Report.pdf"
+IN ORDER TO CHECK THE IMPLEMENTED DESIGN PATTERNS, PLEASE REFER TO "SDA Report.pdf"

 ---------------------------------------------------------------------------------